Azure/AzurePublicDataset/AzureVMNoiseDataset2024.md

     Short running VMs were only ran each benchmark one time before being reallocated.

     The purpose of this dimension is to influence which backend host the VM was assigned to in order to increase samples across different backend hosts.
+While we omit host information, short lived VMs were mostly place on distinct hosts, and long lived VMs had almost no migrations.

 2. VM SKU